armaber/articles/HDUF/brief.md

 -

 *The tool must display the callers or callees for a given symbol.
 In overwhelming cases, the symbol is a function.
-The symbol can be a microinstruction, belonging to a function body, or it can be a global variable, in which case the containing bodies are identified, all dependencies are displayed.*
+The symbol can be a &#x03BC;instruction, belonging to a function body, or it can be a global variable.
+The containing bodies are identified, dependencies are displayed.*

 *The tool must work offline.
-It can be migrated to an USB and used on-premise, where support cases do not allow internet connection.*
+It can be migrated to an USB and used on-premise without internet connection.*

-*The tool must track a collection of memory files that are disassembled, for various OSs.
-A symbol is located in a precise index, specified in command line.*
+*The tool must collect disassemblies representing memory files, for various OSs.

-*The tool must reuse the disassembly file, when displaying the tree.*
+A symbol is specified in command line, located by target name within the collection.*

 *The tool must generate the disassembly once.
 If the process takes a long time, the tool must show a warning.
 The tool must store metadata about disassembly to allow statistics